How to Write a Legal Cover Letter for Law Firms (that Gets you Noticed)

 • Keeping it brief.
 Cover letters for lawyers are a one-page summary to let the hiring manager know that you’re a candidate they should talk to further.
 You want to give them enough information to draw them in, but not overwhelm them and risk losing interest.

 • Showcasing your strengths.
-Focus on the positives, and don’t be afraid to highlight how your past and experiences make you uniquely qualified.
+Focus on the positives, and don’t be afraid to highlight how your past experiences make you uniquely qualified.

 While finding a new legal job in a competitive market isn’t exactly easy, staying resilient and adaptive will lead you to success.
 By crafting a great cover letter, you’re more likely to be noticed in this—and any—job market.

-What do law firms look for in cover letters?
+Do law firms read cover letters?

 Categorized in: Business